tjoyner/ofvioletsandlicorice/chapter12.md

 "I'd like to drive," Nicole interjected.
 "Can I?"

 Daniel looked at Eta Beta.
-Eta Beta nodded, and said "Daniel, go with your daughter.
+Eta Beta nodded and said, "Daniel, go with your daughter.
 She doesn't know how to drive.
 Perhaps, with respect to cars, we're not the best crew, [but that's from a sentimental point of view](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dalpuntodivista).
 We'll follow you, just in case.
 Okay?"

 "But who is that?"
 Nicole asked, amused.